 (These are excerpts from my book "Intelligence is not Artificial")

-Ethical Intermezzo: The Moral Consequences of Human Immortality
+Ethical Intermezzo: The Downside of Immortality

 If immortality can be achieved in this life, it will have non-trivial consequences on a selfish race like the human race.